Raising Prices Substantially Increases Your Profits

 Bringing in new clients is the popular choice.

-2. Expansion.
-Consider new market verticals.
-For example, if you offer bookkeeping services to businesses, brainstorm other services your clients commonly need.
+b.
+Expansion.
+Develop new market verticals.
+For example, if you offer bookkeeping services to attorneys, brainstorm other services your clients commonly need.
 Maybe payroll, billing or advisory services.
 Then offer those additional services to your clients.

 2. Increase your sales to current clients

-Selling more to current clients is easier than bringing in new clients.
-These three options increase how much a client invests in your services over time.
+Selling more to current clients requires less effort than bringing in new clients.
+These three options increase how much a client invests in your accounting services over time.

-How would this work in your business?
+How would this work in your accounting practice?
 Your bookkeeping clients often need payroll.
 Create a package which bundles payroll with bookkeeping services.
 They’re happy to have one stop for all those needs and you now earn more from your client.

 3. Cut your costs

 Get lean and reduce your costs.
-Is there a software solution that save hours of time and money?
+Which software solution saves hours of time and money?
 What about eliminating a redundant, outdated process?
-Can you cut down on expenses like office space, production costs or staffing.
+You can cut down on expenses like office space, production costs or staffing.
 Don’t overlook your subscriptions.
-Do you have an automated monthly payment for a service you no longer need?
+Cancel those automated monthly payment for services you no longer need.

 4. Raising prices